galaxyproject/galaxy-hub/src/WikiBestPractices/index.md

 It also takes some time to become proficient at [MoinMoin](/src/HelpOnEditing/index.md) (the wiki package behind this web site), and it can be a challenge to learn [MoinMoin details](/src/HelpOnMoinWikiSyntax/index.md) and site policies at the same time.

-However, once you get comfortable with !MoinMoin, please think about writing your content so it does conform to these standards.
+However, once you get comfortable with MoinMoin, please think about writing your content so it does conform to these standards.

 ## Updating